BIGJRA/BIGJRA.github.io/rejuv.md

 - Ready for tea?!
 (Erin +2, Melia +1)

-At the top of the village, use your Itemfinder to get a *Meadow Plate* and *Yellow Shard.* Enter Vivian’s house, and prepare for a battle.
+At the top of the village, use your Itemfinder to get a *Meadow Plate* and *Yellow Shard.* Enter Vivian's house, and prepare for a battle.
 You get 3 Pokemon.

 Enigma Melia & Candid Girl Erin (No Field)